CloudM-Migrate/documentation/index.md

 permalink: /
 ---

-# CloudM Migrate Documnetation Repository
+# CloudM Migrate Documentation Repository

 This will site contain the technical documentation for [Cloudm Migrate](https://www.cloudm.io/), a cloud migration solution.